Johari-Kritika/Time_series_classification_using_LSTM/README.md

 Number of timesteps = 1092

-The difference between each of the timestep is 16ms.
-Such a precise sampling time may result in redundancy in the feature values.
-So should try using moving average.

 Number of samples = 1855

 Number of features = 1

 Removing Noise :
 When the eye was not detected by the eye-tracker, the pupil size was shown as -1 which is an invalid value.
 Such values have been replaced by the average of the five most recent pupil size values.

+Removing Redundancy :
+The difference between each of the timestep is 16ms.
+Such a precise sampling time may result in redundancy in the feature values.
+So should try using moving average.